Converged Index™: The Secret Sauce Behind Rockset's Fast Queries

 Adding an index to a database is one of those little joys in life.
 A query takes 10 seconds, you add a good index, and boom...10 milliseconds!
 Customers are happy, manager is happy, database is happy (according to its CPU graph at least).
 However, managing indexes gets old quickly.
 More indexes means writes are slower.
 There is always another query creeping up on the latency graph.
 Imagine the sum total of human time spent playing whack-a-mole with database indexes.
 Even worse, imagine how much of our daily interaction with technology is impacted by slow, unindexed queries.

 In column-oriented storage, we store all values for a particular column contiguously on storage.
 A query can efficiently fetch exactly the columns that it needs, which makes it great for analytical queries over wide datasets.
 Additionally, column-oriented storage has better compression ratios.
 Values within one column are usually similar to each other, and similar values compress really well when stored together.
 There are some advanced techniques that make compression even better, like dictionary compression or run-length encoding.
-It should be no surprise that column-oriented storage is used by some of the most successful data warehousing solutions, such as Vertica, Amazon Redshift, or Google's BigQuery.
+It should be no surprise that column-oriented storage is used by some of the most successful data warehousing solutions, such as Snowflake, Amazon Redshift, Google's BigQuery, or Vertica.

 Search indexing is a technique that makes search-like queries fast.
 In search indexing for each